 People & Culture advocates’ concerns were more in line with their company culture.
-How would companies maintain their culture if their people were no longer together?
+How would companies maintain their culture and employee morale if their people were no longer together?
 An intangible but powerful aspect of their organizations was at risk.

 It comes without saying that the COVID-19 pandemic had, and still has, an impact on our company cultures.
 It has affected the way we work and how we interact with each other.
 Most companies put a great effort into helping their employees adapt to this “new reality”.
-In fact, accoding to Forbes, 37% of 2.100 employees globally felt their company culture had improved during the pandemic.
+In fact, according to Forbes, 37% of 2.100 employees globally felt their company culture had improved during the pandemic.

 Once everyone knew what all of this was about, People & Culture teams started working on building, or even rebuilding, their company culture with no clue about what would be best in this era of constant change.

 The COVID-19 pandemic has taught companies a great lesson: you never know what will happen, so better be prepared for it!

-#1 Make sure you’re building a culture you believe in
+1. Make sure you're building a company culture you believe in